istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

     This policy override is *not* required unless you already have other default-deny `NetworkPolicies` or `CiliumNetworkPolicies` applied in your cluster.

     Please see [issue #49277](https://github.com/istio/istio/issues/49277) and [CiliumClusterWideNetworkPolicy](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumclusterwidenetworkpolicy) for more details.

+When Cilium is used to replace kube-proxy, take note of the additional configuration options required to ensure proper operation with Istio in ambient mode described in the [Cilium documentation](https://docs.cilium.io/en/stable/network/servicemesh/istio/).